nerds-odd-e/cypress-techsharing/README.md

 # Demo Project used to illustrate end-to-end testing with Cypress

+## Backend REST API stack
+- Java11 with Springboot built and run using Gradle.
+Datastore using in-memory database H2.

 ### Start backend (java spring-boot)
 `gradle bootRun`
 - backend REST API app will be started on [http://localhost:8080](http://localhost:8080)